hanabi/hanabi.github.io/docs/level-17.md

   - Cathy knows that the only reason that Bob would blind-play a card is it this was a *5 Pull Finesse*.
 Cathy blind-plays her slot 4 card.
 It is a red 2 and it successfully plays.
 - Unlike other types of *Finesses*, *5 Pull Finesses* **must** be demonstrated with a blind-play between when the *5 Pull* is given and the *5 Pulled* player's next turn (e.g. a *Forward Finesse*).
 - Subsequently, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
 (This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
-- Remember that during a *5 Pull Finesse*, the pulled card **always** matches the blind-play.
-In other words, it impossible to perform a *5 Pull Bluff*.
+- Remember that during a *5 Pull Finesse*, the pulled card **always** connects to the blind-play.
+In other words, it not possible to perform a *5 Pull Bluff*.

 <br />